Amraha-Anwar/AIDD-30-days-challenge/1st_Task/Solution.md

 - **Both working together in a loop**

 Developers will act more like problem-solvers, designers, and planners, while AI handles the heavy lifting.
 Instead of writing every line of code, we’ll guide the direction and ensure the outputs are correct.

----

 ## 🧪 Self-Test Answers

 Yesss, I did the self test myself
 And got full marks hehe 💅🏻

----

 ## ✨ Final Notes

-AI plus Spec-Driven Development is finally filling a gap we’ve had for a while.
+AI plus Spec-Driven Development is finally filling a gap we’ve had for a while
 Can’t wait to see how it actually performs, but from what I can tell, it’s looking really exciting